-High excitement and curiosity as the Dragons landed at Santa Monica School in Pelotas, Brasil for a workshop with almost 80 young people (7-9 years old).
-Please click here for a Portuguese version of this article (pdf).
+High excitement and curiosity as the Dragons landed at Santa Monica School in Santa Monica School, Pelotas, Brasil for a workshop with almost 80 young people (7-9 years old).

 Tamara Russell and Raquel Lhullier used the Dragon language to share their live material of the mini Reds of being in a new country and cultural differences, how its sometimes effortful to communicate clearly across different languages, and how prioritizing self-care is something we ALL need.

 The young people were fascinated by the dragons and a visitor (Tamara) who spent 11 hours on a plane to come to their wonderful school and share the Dragons in the incredible library space at Santa Monica School.

 We debated if air travel was green (fun and exciting) or red (scary, boring or difficult) or blue (a task to get done on the way to somewhere).
 What is it for you?
 What is it for the planet?

 How do we think about challenging situations and manage when our Red Dragon emerges?
 Where do we find these energies moving in the body?
 Using movements, the Dragons, dialogue and everyday examples, the Red, Blue and Green language was shared with the young people and staff.

 What Feeds your Green Dragon?

 The young people reflected on their greens through a drawing activity.
 Immediately the richness of the creative method emerged, with conversations about different shades of green, different ways to soothe, rest and restore, individual preferences and commonalities.
 We didn’t avoid the reds and Green Dragon was activated several times.